- Click here to calculate your total power consumption.

 Solar Panel Installation Costs

-After using the solar panel calculator and purchasing everything you need for your system, it may be possible to install your home solar panel kits on your own.
+After using the solar power calculators and purchasing everything you need for your system, it may be possible to install your home solar panel kits on your own.
 To do so, you’ll not only need to be handy, but you’ll need to have experience with electricity and the ability to safely and securely climb onto your roof.

 The majority of people will need to hire professionals, which will add to their solar panel installation costs.
 In general, solar installers will charge somewhere between $0.75 and $1.25 per watt for their labor.
 This cost is another reason why it’s helpful to use a solar cost calculator to know how many watts you plan to install.